Host and Pathogen

 Science is Teamwork

-Our institute brings together scientists from various disciplines – in this way, we want to find answers to the fundamental questions of infection biology.
+Our Institute brings together scientists from various disciplines – in this way, we want to find answers to the fundamental questions of infection biology.

 Hence the scale of our research spans through the atomic, molecular, cellular, tissular, organismal, clinical and finally social level.